computational-linguistics-class/computational-linguistics-class.github.io/homework/perspectives/perspectives.md

 <!-- for a variety of natural language processing tasks belong to the *Transformer Family*, which are models based off of the Transformer architecture.
 The Transformer can be thought of as a big feed-forward network, with some fancy bells and whistles such as the attention mechanism.
 You might be wondering: why are we moving back to serial networks after such successes with RNNs and LSTMs?
 It turns out that although recurrent models are naturally poised to handle sequences as inputs, their non-serial nature makes them difficult to train in a distributed/parallel fashion.
 This means that serial networks can be trained faster, unlocking new orders of magnitude of data to use as training data.
 Some examples of notable state-of-the-art Transformer based models are Open AI’s GPT-2 and in this homework, Google’s BERT. -->
 <!-- BERT is an extremely influential model and stands for Bidirectional Encoder Representations from Transformers.  and with hundreds of millions of parameters, it is a large and powerful neural network for predicting the probabilities of natural language - otherwise known as a *language model* (recall Homeworks 3 and 6).
 Similar to Word2Vec’s negative sampling technique, we train the model using different objectives, learning efficient *embeddings* along the way.
 In addition, the model serves as a vessel for *transfer learning*, where we can use a pre-trained instance of BERT and *fine-tune* the model on additional training data to better serve a certain domain of text. -->

-### 0.2 Sentence Pair classification
+### Sentence Pair classification
 As indicated by its name, Sentence Pair Classifcation involves two sentences, and the task is to classify them into a list of possible relations.
 Many popular tasks in NLP can be viewed as examples of sentence pair classification.
 E.g. Almost every task in the [GLUE Benchmark](https://gluebenchmark.com/leaderboard) -- a collection of datasets for evaluating a model's capability of "language understanding".

 BERT has been shown to be very effective for sentence pair classification.
 For the rest of this homework, we are going to introduce and work on one of such tasks as example.

-### 0.3 Perspective Detection
+### Perspective Detection
 Arguments play an important role in understanding controversial topics.
 For instance, watching debates over an controversial topic is arguably the most efficient way of learning about different perspectives on the matter.
 However, in real life, information around a topic (e.g. from news publishers) is usually organized in a limited and repetitive way, such that one will not be able to see a variety of perspectives from a diverse background.

 With the goal of "showing diverse persepctives with respect to a controversial topic", one of your TAs built a argument search engine called [PerspectroScope](https://perspectroscope.seas.upenn.edu/).
 Given a controversial claim as input, the search engine will look for potential arguments on the open web, and use classifiers trained on a dataset called [Perspectrum](https://cogcomp.seas.upenn.edu/perspectrum/), to decide whether each potential argument is indeed relevant and is supporting/refuting the claim.

 <img src='/assets/img/perspectrum_eval_setting.png' width="400px" style="margin: 0 auto; display:block">

-Here's a [youtube video](https://www.youtube.com/watch?v=MXBTR1Sp3Bs) that demonstrates the functionality of the search engine.
+Here is a [youtube video](https://www.youtube.com/watch?v=MXBTR1Sp3Bs) that demonstrates the functionality of the search engine.
 You are also welcomed to try the search engine yourself.

 In this homework, we will focus on two sentence pair classification tasks that constituates the argument search engine.
 1. **Relevance Classification**: Given a claim and an argument sentence, classify whether the sentence presents a **relevant perspective** to the claim.